EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <span class="token comment">## CGPA                 -0.0777916701      8.21 -0.63866961       8.21</span>
 <span class="token comment">## Research             -0.1428017233      0.00  0.00000000          0</span>
 </code></pre>
-<p>The  figure below shows the results of different data points for every class in order to compare whether we can find <strong>some patterns</strong></p>
+<p>The  figure below shows the <strong>results of different data points</strong> for every class in order to compare whether we can find <strong>some patterns</strong></p>
 <p><img src="https://lh3.googleusercontent.com/YJXH83Mmo-6MFPWxKo47r1-xw0MNaFrW5X0g3xqzylLtATjNhbp4gEBC1uFxoQU8kWEVamCuy5Yp=s900" alt="enter image description here"></p>
 <p>From this comparison it seems that:</p>
 <ul>
-<li>The features that push the most to predict “very likely to be accepted for the master program” are the CGPA and the TOEFL score when these are “high grades”.
+<li>The <strong>features that push the most to predict “very likely to be accepted for the master program” are the CGPA and the TOEFL</strong> score <strong>when these are “high grades”</strong>.
 While features like recommendation letter and statement of purpose do not really have a significant impact in the prediction.</li>
-<li>The feature that push the prediction to be “likely to be accepted” is the recommendation letter strength.
-It seems that when the CGPA and TOEFL scores are not the highest then a <strong>strong recommendation letter</strong> has a significant impact to possibly being accepted.</li>
+<li><strong>The feature that push the prediction to be “likely to be accepted” is the recommendation letter strength</strong>.
+It seems that <strong>when the CGPA and TOEFL scores are not the highest then</strong> a <strong>strong recommendation letter</strong> has a significant impact to possibly being accepted.</li>
-<li>The features that push the prediction to be “unlikely to be accepted”  are the university rating and statement of purpose when they are low values.
-However, other features like the recommendation letter and the GRE score contradict this prediction.
-We can note that in comparison to the ones in the class “likey”, altough the GRE scores are lower, the difference is not significant.</li>
+<li>The <strong>features that push the prediction to be “unlikely to be accepted”  are the university rating and statement of purpose when they are low values</strong>.
+However, other features like the recommendation letter and the GRE score contradict this prediction, we can note that in comparison to the ones in the class “likey”, altough the GRE scores are lower, the difference is not significant.</li>
 </ul>
 <h3 id="lime-in-detail"><strong>LIME in detail</strong></h3>
 <ul>